Upshur County Court Records

 Online Criminal Case Searches

-County Court criminal cases can be searched through the County Clerk judicial records portal by selecting “Criminal Case” as the record type and entering a party name or case number.
+County Court criminal cases can be searched through the County Clerk judicial records portal.
+Select Criminal Case as the record type, then enter a party name or case number to pull up results.

 Statewide Criminal History Checks

 - Personal review of your own record: Schedule a fingerprint scan through DPS Fingerprint Applicant Services of Texas (FAST) or call (888) 467-2080.
-The fingerprint scan fee is $10, and the criminal history record information (CHRI) costs $15.
+The fingerprint scan fee is $10, and criminal history record information (CHRI) costs $15.
 Results are sent to a designated recipient.
 For questions, call (512) 424-5079.

 Arrest Records and the Sheriff's Office

-The Upshur County Sheriff’s Office handles law enforcement and maintains arrest records.
-Contact information:
+The Upshur County Sheriff's Office handles law enforcement and maintains arrest records.

 Address: 405 North Titus, Gilmer, TX 75644